 So, when I recently added picture frame trim and a peel and stick wallpaper mural, I added in a third lamp too.
 It’s been a HUGE improvement at night.
 The “dark corner” has completely disappeared.

 I also changed the ceiling lights in all of our walk-in closets and smaller bathrooms from a 1 or 2 light bulb fixture to a 3 light bulb fixture.
 I LOVE how much brighter the lighting is in those rooms now!!

 6. Pick The Right Light Bulbs

 LED light bulbs come in so many varieties.
-And, everyone seem to have a favorite.
+And, everyone seems to have a favorite.
 Last year, I switched all of the bulbs in our house to “Daylight” bulbs.
-Those bulbs are the whitest and brightest light.
+Those bulbs have a clean bright white light.

 Daylight bulbs actually look like real daylight, in my opinion, and they don’t feel artificial at all.
 I also try to pick the highest lumens and wattage that the light fixture can handle.
 The brighter the better, for me.

 Years ago I bought a really cool-looking, houndstooth lamp shade that I LOVED.
 But, that thick, dark fabric blocked SO MUCH light from my lamp.
 I eventually had to switch back to a white shade.

 Make sure you pick white or light lamp shades for dark rooms.
 You want those lamps giving out as much light as possible to make a room brighter.

 8. Clear Anything Blocking Sunlight Outside The Windows

 Porch overhangs, pergolas, sun sails, trees, and tons of other things can block natural light from entering a room.
 When possible, try to remove things that are blocking sunlight.